FOREX-Dollar extends rally as risk sentiment improves

 The yen got no help from Bank of Japan Governor Haruhiko Kuroda, who said in New York that the central bank was ready to expand monetary stimulus again if recent weaknesses in inflation expectations persist.
 He stressed there wee “many ways” to do so to achieve his ambitious price target.

-Kuroda made the remarks ahead of a meeting of Group of 20 financial leaders in Washington, where currency policy is seen high on the agenda in the face of subdued global growth.
+Kuroda made the remarks ahead of a meeting of Group of 20 financial leaders in Washington this week, where currency policy is seen high on the agenda in the face of subdued global growth.

 Analysts at CitiFX said recent developments might serve as an encouragement for investors to warm up to the idea of pricing in more tightening.